open-company/open-company-auth/README.md

 }
 ```

-In the case of as email user, there are no `owner` and `admin` properties.
+In the case of as email user, there are no `owner` and `admin` properties, but there is a `status` property.

 ```json
 {